 - Reimbursement for books for courses taken at other accredited institutions of higher education

 - Personal and professional development workshops

 - Must be the parent of a child or children with whom you are actively involved and to whom you provide some degree of financial support

-- Must be employed in a low-paying job – as determined by Federal Poverty and State Median Income Guidelines
+- Household income meets Federal Poverty and State Median Income Guidelines

 - Must have 36-45 transferable credits (fewer will be considered in special cases) earned at an accredited institution(s) of higher education and/or through testing or military credit

 - Must have maintained a minimum 2.3 Quality Point Average in earning those credits

 - Must meet eligibility requirements for Federal Financial Aid

 - Must be willing to take a minimum of two courses during each semester (fall and spring) and one summer course until meeting Associate and/or Bachelor’s degree credit requirements

 For further information, please contact Wanda Warshauer, Director of Academic Services at email@example.com or 860-515-3841.